-Beach-fx links the predictive capability of coastal evolution modeling with project area infrastructure information, structure and content damage functions, and economic valuations to estimate the costs and total damages under various CSRM alternatives.
+Beach-fx was developed by the USACE Engineering Research and Development Center (ERDC) in Vicksburg, Mississippi.
+On April 1, 2009 the Model Certification Headquarters Panel certified the Beach-fx hurricane and storm damage reduction (HSDR) model based on recommendations from the HSDR - Planning Center of Expertise (PCX).
+The model was reviewed by the PCX for Coastal and Storm Damage and found to be appropriate for use in coastal storm damage reduction studies.
+The model links the predictive capability of coastal evolution modeling with project area infrastructure information, structure and content damage functions, and economic valuations to estimate the costs and total damages under various shore protection alternatives.
 This output is then used to determine the benefits of each alternative.